 Warm the reserved sauce and pass at the table for people to spoon over their pork.
 You may want to serve the pulled pork with some barbecue sauce for guests who prefer the alternative.

-- Roast, uncovered, at 275 F for about 7 hours, or to 200 F on a meat thermometer or oven probe inserted in the center of the thickest part of the roast.
+Roast, uncovered, at 275 F for about 7 hours, or until the roast reaches 200 F on a meat thermometer or oven probe inserted in the center of the thickest part of the roast.

-- Warm the reserved sauce and pass at the table for people to spoon over their pork.
-I also serve barbecue sauce with this pork; it's delicious as a topping with coleslaw and pickle slices.
+Warm the reserved sauce and pass at the table for people to spoon over their pork.
+(You can also serve barbecue sauce with this pork; it's delicious as a topping with coleslaw and pickle slices.)